Play therapy is a type of therapy that, as the name suggests, involves playing.

 The conference is an excellent way for play therapists to network and share knowledge with other play therapists, as well as a great way to fulfill continuing education requirements.
 It is also the best place for vendors to inform play therapists about potential new play therapy tools and games.

-If books are not for you, or if you prefer a bit more information before committing to a book, here are some PDFs and PowerPoint presentations that might be helpful.
-From collections of play therapy interventions to PDFs which can help you decide if your child needs play therapy, here are some short-form sources of information.
+If books are not for you, or if you prefer a bit more information before committing to a book, here are PDFs that might be helpful.

 For an off-beat application of play therapy, the Humane Society of Chittenden County has put together this PDF detailing play therapy for your cat!
 From helping multiple cats get along to help your cat be less stressed, this guide will help you and your cat bond during playtime.
 While this might seem silly, it might be just what your cat needs.